ansible/ansible/docs/docsite/rst/network/dev_guide/developing_resource_modules_network.rst

 .. _using_zuul_resource_modules:

-We use Zuul CI to run the integration test.
+We use Zuul as the CI to run the integration test.

 * To view the report, click :guilabel:`Details` on the CI comment in the PR
 * To view a failure report,  click :guilabel:`ansible/check` and select the failed test.